4tyTwo/4tyTwo/README.md

 ### Hi there 👋

-My name is Igor and I am backend developer from Moscow 🇷🇺
+My name is Igor and I am a backend developer from Moscow 🇷🇺
-Trying to become music & cinema geek and adore cats 🐈
+Trying to become a music & cinema geek and adore cats 🐈

 ### 📝 About me
 ⏱ 21 y.o.